TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 				- **Bitwise AND &**- compares each bit of the first operand to corresponding bit of the second operand.
 If both bits are 1 then result is 1 otherwise 0
 				- **Bitwise OR |**- returns 1 in each bit position for which corresponding bits of either or both operands are 1s otherwise 0- check the index position and if a 1 in either then return the 1
 				- **Bitwise NOT !**- return 1 when bit of operand is 0 and returns 0 when bit of operand is 1- basically a reverse of the 4 bits
+				- In the **IPv4 the network** has the IP address which is alwas the first IP of the network, it should never be allocated to a host- its calculated by taking the IP address and performing a bitwise AND with the boinary mask
+				- COnverts the IP address and mask into binary, this can be written in a length prefix- if there are X amount of 1s in the binary representing the mask then it will be "/X"
+					- Consider the IP address 192.168.0.11 with a mask of 255.255.255.0.
+We need to first convert the addresses and mask into binary:
+					- 192.168.0.11 = 11000000.
+10101000.00000000.00001011
+					- 255.255.255.0 = 11111111.11111111.11111111.00000000
+					- Because masks are always a string of 1s, they are often written using a slash and the number of 1s.
+For this mask it would be written as /24, because it has 24 1s.
+					- Now we perform the bitwise AND operation for the IP address and the mask.
+					- The result is 11000000.10101000.00000000.00000000, which is 192.168.0.0.
+					- So, we now know that the network address of our network is 192.168.0.0.
+				- **Broadcast address calculation**- Highest IP address in a network is a broadcast address. it is reserved and cannot be used by a PC and the data it receives it sends out to all hosts on the network.
+Compute the broadcast address need to get the subnet mask and invert the bits and perform bitwise OR with IP address
+					- To compute the broadcast address, we need to get the subnet mask and invert the bits (swap the ones with zeros) and then perform a bitwise OR with the IP address.
+					- Broadcast address = IP address | ! subnet mask
+					- Consider the IP address 192.168.0.11 with a mask of 255.255.255.0.
+					- We need to first convert the address and mask into binary:
+					- 192.168.0.11 = 11000000.
+10101000.00000000.00001011
+					- 255.255.255.0 = 11111111.11111111.11111111.00000000
+					- Then we flip the mask bits: 00000000.00000000.00000000.11111111.
+					- Now we perform the bitwise OR operation for the IP address and the flipped mask.
+The result is 11000000.10101000.00000000.11111111 = 192.168.0.255.
+So we now know that the broadcast address of our network is 192.168.0.255.
+				- **IP Range**- Can have a maximum number of 254 hosts in a network as the first and last IP addresses are reserved so the other 254 are free for hosts
 	1. **Transport Layer**- error correction and flow control
 		- data- segments
 		- layer- end to end connections and reliability